sheer fabric in the shape of a cycle

 What Is the Follicular Phase?

-During the early follicular phase, your body is hard at work creating primordial follicles surrounded by granulosa cells.
-Granulosa cells help guide the oocyte (also known as the egg) through its development cycle.
-They also produce LH receptors and steroids.
+During the early follicular phase, your body begins preparing for a new cycle by developing primordial follicles surrounded by granulosa cells.
+These cells guide the oocyte (immature egg) through its development and produce important hormones like LH receptors and steroids that aid in the reproductive process.

 Supporting Your Body With Wise Dietary Choices